Pennsylvania School of Horticulture for Women: Gardens

 The grounds were used by students and faculty to develop trial gardens of various styles.
 In 1916, eight students under the supervision of Elizabeth Leighton Lee created the Colonial Revival garden as the first project in landscape architecture at the school.
 A naturalistic Woodland Garden of flowering trees, shrubs, and spring bulbs dates to the 1920s.
 A Formal Perennial Garden was designed in 1931 by James Bush-Brown and Beatrix Farrand.
 This tradition continues today with gardens such as the Ernesta Ballard Healing Garden and the Albright Winter Garden on the Ambler campus.

 Impact

-The Pennsylvania School of Horticulture for Women was a generative place, fostering progressive ideas, programs and associations with far-reaching impact.
+The Pennsylvania School of Horticulture for Women held progressive ideas, programs and associations.

 The Garden Club of America

 A number of those concerned in the founding of the Philadelphia School of Horticulture for Women were also members of the Garden Club of Philadelphia.
 The Garden Club of Philadelphia was established in 1904 by Mrs. J. Willis Martin and Miss Ernestine Goodman, with the first official meeting being at Andalusia, the home of Mrs. Charles Biddle.
 The first president of the Garden Club of Philadelphia was Ellen Stuart Patterson (Mrs. C. Stuart Patterson) in 1908.

 The members of the Garden Club of Philadelphia reached out to other organizations to form the Garden Club of America (GCA) in 1913.
 Women such as Louisa Boyd Yeomans King (Mrs. Francis King), who had formed the Gardeners Club of Michigan in 1912, were important in this work.